SchoolOfCode/final-project-front-end-partners-in-code/README.md

 # ReLoved.

+This App provides a platform that allows the user through a REST API to perform CRUD operations such as (create, read, update, delete) .
+The frontEnd will serve the information and allow you to display the new data created by the user with styled components using React.js components styled with CSS.

+![demo](public/gif/reloved.gif "reloved demo" )

+# Motivation
-This is a fullstack web app created using all the skills we as a team have attained throughout our time at the School of Code.
+The purpose behind the app is to increase recycling, by getting members This is a fullstack web app created using all the skills we as a team have attained throughout our time at the School of Code.
 The purpose behind the app is to increase recycling, by getting members

-![demo](public/gif/reloved.gif "reloved demo" )
+## Design

+This [Figma ](https://www.figma.com/file/4a4pAmlYiymqzVMmP4yP0t/Partners-in-Code?node-id=0%3A1 "Figma") link will take you to our high-fidelity wire framework.
 ## Table of Contents

 - What Problem our app is Solving